 Escrow wire fraud is a common scam used to defraud unsuspecting homeowners.
 In order to fool unsuspecting customers, these con artists create phoney websites that closely resemble real loan institutions or title agencies.
 Problem is, the details about how to reach you have been altered.
 One letter or one number may separate the URLs, phone numbers, and e-mail addresses.
 These scammers then contact naive purchasers claiming to be a representative of the lender or title business in order to arrange up a transfer for the monies in the buyer’s account.

 Wire transfer fraudsters take advantage of their victims’ lack of awareness and make it tough for them to recover their money.
 For this reason, you should never do any financial transactions without first consulting your original paperwork.
 Texts and emails should never be clicked on first verifying the URL.
 Contact your business representative to verify that the wiring instructions are correct.

 Over 5 million consumers have been conned out of money by scammers selling identical listings.
 However, it’s not always the case that younger individuals are the ones who get addicted.
 It is common for persons who have no connection to a property to post bogus ads on Craigslist and other media sites like Facebook.
 You’ll then be charged up front for the privilege of seeing the property.

-New York and other highly competitive marketplaces have a reputation for this kind of behaviour.
+New York and other highly competitive marketplaces have a reputation for this kind of behavior.
 It’s a “deposit” fraud, but scammers don’t return your money after they’ve taken it from you.
-Ensure that you engage with reliable and recognised rental agencies or property owners at all times!
+Ensure that you engage with reliable and recognized rental agencies or property owners at all times!
 As a rule of thumb, it’s advisable to verify and sign documents/submit payments in person rather than over the phone or email.